rungalileo/docs-official/.github/templates/template-metric.md

-# {Metric Name}

-> If you need more information about how to fill in this template, read the accompanying [guide][./guide_quickstart.md](https://gitlab.com/tgdp/templates/-/blob/main/concept/guide_concept.md).
->
+---
+title: How-To Title in Title Case
+description: Description in sentence case
+---

 > This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
-This text is indicated in {curly brackets}.
+This text is indicated in (parentheses).
 Make sure you replace the placeholders with your own text.
->
-> This template is based upon the [glossary](https://gitlab.com/tgdp/templates/-/blob/main/glossary/guide_glossary.md) and [concept](https://gitlab.com/tgdp/templates/-/blob/main/concept/guide_concept.md) templates from the [Good Docs Project](https://gitlab.com/tgdp/templates).
->

 ## Overview